TaintBench/TaintBench.github.io/evaluation.md

 All tools are configured with sources and sinks defined in benchmark suite.
 Sources and sinks of the benchmark suites configured for the tools can be found below:
 - [DroidBench](https://github.com/TaintBench/TaintBench/blob/master/DB_SourcesAndSinks.txt)
 - [TaintBench](https://github.com/TaintBench/TaintBench/blob/master/TB_SourcesAndSinks.txt)

+# RQ3 What insights can we gain by evaluating analysis tools on TaintBench?

 ## Experiment 3 (App-level)
 **Configuration**: